BabylonJS/Documentation/content/resources/Library/BabylonJS_and_Vue_messages_driven_scene.md

 ## The Marble example

-This examples uses Mitt bus (https://github.com/developit/mitt), but you can you any messaging bus.
+This examples uses Mitt bus (https://github.com/developit/mitt), but you can use any messaging bus.
 In Vue2 you can use `new Vue()` to create a bus.

 ![](/img/resources/vue/vue-messages-01.png)